 Upgrading Old Model Files to Newer Releases of GoldSim

-It is strongly recommended that unless there is a need to maintain a model file in an old version (e.g., your client only has that version), you should upgrade your model to the latest version.
-This is because the latest version will have the greatest number of features, and will also have addressed any significant bugs that were identified in previous versions.
+It is strongly recommended that unless there is a need to maintain a model file in an old Release (e.g., your client only has access to that Product Release), you should upgrade your model to the latest Release.
+This is because the latest Release will have the greatest number of features, and will also have addressed any significant bugs that were identified in previous Releases.

-The latest release of GoldSim can generally read in files created in the previous two or three releases of GoldSim (and often can read files created in much older releases).
-For example, GoldSim 14 (which was released in October 2021) can read in files produced by versions as far back as 9.60 (first released in March 2007).
+The latest Release of GoldSim can generally read in files created in the previous two or three Releases of GoldSim (and often can read files created in much older Releases).
+For example, GoldSim 14 (which was Released in October 2021) can read in files produced by Releases as far back as 9.60 (first released in March 2007).